shakebugs/shake-docs/docs/android/crash-reporting.md

 ## Test it out

 Let's crash you app.
-Enable crash reporting and paste the line below in the `onStart` method in one of your activities.
+Enable crash reporting and paste the line below in the `onCreate` method in one of your activities.

 Launch you app after the crash, edit the report if you want and close the dialog.
 Few minutes after, your report should be visible on the Shake dashboard.